 - Personal items in the bathroom and around the apartment.
 If there is a toothbrush, personal grooming items in the photos, or a lot of personal clutter, I steer clear.

 - Read the reviews.
-If there are no reviews, I skip the property no matter how nice it looks (the exception is if there are no other decent options I might take a chance on a unit without a review).
+If there are no reviews, or no recent reviews, I skip the property no matter how nice it looks (the exception is if there are no other decent options I might take a chance on a unit without a review for a short stay).
 Pay attention to reviews about noise, cleanliness, the check-in and communication process with the host, the comfort of the beds, odors, non-working appliances, etc. If there is an unfavorable review that was posted years ago, and all reviews since have been good, I will assume the issue was rectified and consider the property.
 But if you see a theme, you may want to move on.
 We rented a lovely apartment in Dubrovnik, but I didn’t pay attention to the reviews, much to my group’s detriment.
 The apartment was above a VERY loud nightclub, and we were assaulted with loud club music and bottles rolling down the stone steps every night until 2:00 AM.
 For a week.
 Needless to say, after that experience, I now pay close attention to reviews!

 - Before you book, establish communication with the host to clearly understand the location of the rental (are there a lot of steps, is there a lift/elevator, is there parking, etc..) but don’t drive the host crazy with questions.
 As the owner of a vacation rental property, I’m wary of renters who ask a lot of questions because they tend to be difficult guests.
 You’re probably not a difficult guest so don’t send any signals to the contrary before you’ve even decided on your rental.